-With many drivers heading south for sports, concerts, parades or even the Wild Atlantic Way, it is worth being prepared on what to do if you have a collision over the border.
+With many drivers heading south for holidays, sports, concerts, parades or even the Wild Atlantic Way, it is worth being prepared on what to do if you have a collision over the border.
 There are certain things you are required by law to do in the Republic of Ireland.
 There are also things which it is advisable to do for safety reasons and to help reduce any possible financial loss to yourself.

 What should I do if I am involved in a motor accident?

 If the accident is serious the cars should not be moved.
 If the accident is minor and the cars are blocking the road or are a danger to other road users, the road should be marked and the cars moved.